Spread the love

 Here is a list of just some of the health benefits:

-1. Cardiovascular Health: Non-alcoholic red wine can lower blood pressure by increasing nitric oxide levels, potentially reducing heart disease risk by 14% and stroke risk by 20%.
+1. Cardiovascular Health: Zero-alcohol red wine can lower blood pressure by increasing nitric oxide levels, potentially reducing heart disease risk by 14% and stroke risk by 20%.
 It retains beneficial polyphenols like resveratrol, which have antioxidant properties that protect cells and support heart health.

 2. Improved Sleep and Cognitive Function: Without alcohol’s disruptive effects, non-alcoholic wine allows for better quality sleep and clearer thinking.